Holidays

 8. Salad

 For one of the most traditional Thanksgiving sides, throw together an easy Thanksgiving salad using fresh greens and vegetables.
 There are plenty of ways to make your salad seem more seasonal, but you can’t go wrong with a simple mix or even a store-bought salad to save time.
+Among heavier side dishes for Thanksgiving, a bite of raw crunch keeps the meal from feeling monotonous.

 9. Cranberry Sauce